frgonzalezb/NEW_microKORG_Program_Decoder/README.md

 ## License

 Just like the original, this webapp is open source and free to use, under the MIT License.
 See `LICENSE` for details.

-# Local usage

-For the complete local, **offline** experience, you can also download (clone) this repository to your machine!
-Just follow these steps:

-1. Go to the green `< > Code` button at the beginning of this page, and click it.

-2. Select the `Download ZIP` option (depending on your browser settings, the file will be automatically downloaded to your `Downloads` folder, or you may be asked where to save the file).

-3. Locate the downloaded file on your local machine and unzip it.

-4. Open the `index.html` file to run the webapp.

-5. Profit! 😁

 ## Issues